 - Most of the equipment inside the school or damaged or destroyed.

 - In this same area, homes and barns were damaged.

 - Some livestock killed.

 One of the most detailed accounts from Wilson County comes from the November 10, 1957 edition of the Rocky Mount Telegram accessed via newspapers.com.
-I am adding a clip of the entire article.
+We have added a clip of the entire article below.

 Grazulis, Thomas P. (1993).
 Significant Tornadoes 1680-1991: A Chronology and Analysis of Events.
 St. Johnsbury, VT: The Tornado Project of Environmental Films.
 Page 1012.

 Did you enjoy reading about this event?
 Help us create MORE summaries like this one by becoming a Supporter on Patreon!